gSchool/DNA-release-3/03-Phase-B/06_evaluation.md

 * type: paragraph
 * id: 6ac7aa09-d1fd-4112-9b3a-43441ac5a791
 * title: !Opt.
-Lesson Feedback: Greenfield and Brownfield
+Lesson Feedback: Evaluation
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->